$password must be replaced with the password for logging in to the database.

 Prerequisites

-Before you use GIS features, you must configure GIS meta data for the business tenant.
-After you connect to the server, run the following command to import the default_srs_data_mysql.sql file into the database:
+Before you use the GIS feature, configure the GIS meta data in the business tenant.
+After you connect to the server, run the following command to import the default_srs_data_mysql.sql file to the database:

-## $password must be replaced with the password used to log in to the database.
+## $password must be replaced with the password for logging in to the database.

-## $localhost must be replaced with the IP address used to log in to the database.
+## $localhost must be replaced with the IP address for logging in to the database.

-## $tenant_name must be replaced with the tenant name used to log in to the database.
+## $tenant_name must be replaced with the tenant name for logging in to the database.

 ## $port must be replaced with the port number of the database.